The Advantages and Disadvantages of Mind Mapping for Individuals and Businesses

 When I talk about it, I explain that it’s a great way of organising our thoughts, connecting the dots between information, a way of helping to remember information and a tool for problem-solving, brainstorming and creating strategies.

-If you’re wondering what the coloured pens are for, it’s to help you categorise the different elements of what you’re wanting to mind map, so when you analyse and add to the different sections, it’s easier to see them at a glance.
+If you’re wondering what the coloured pens are for, it’s to help you categorise the different elements you want to mind map, so that when you analyse and add to the different sections, it’s easier to see them at a glance.

 colourful mind maps